ngodinhloc/jennifer/README.md

 # Jennifer - The PHP Framework #

-Jennifer is a PHP framework that I first created when I was doing my master at University of Sydney.
+Jennifer is a PHP framework that I first created when I was doing my master at University of Sydney in 2009.
 There has been a few changes since the first version.
-The framework was named after my daughter.
+The framework was recently named after my daughter.

 - [Ajax MVC Pattern](#ajax-mvc-pattern)
 - [The Framework Structure](#the-framework-tructure)